Strencher/BetterDiscordStuff/PronounDB/README.md

 # PronounDB

 > Shows you the pronoun of a user right next to their name.
-Pronouns by https://pronoundb.org
+Pronouns by https://pronoundb.org.
+Source code can be found in the ./src folder of the github repo.
 <hr/>

 # Contributors